TMills343/Simpleye/README.md

+### Simpleye — LAN IP Camera Dashboard (Flask + MongoDB)

+Simple, dockerized Flask application with MongoDB storage for tracking LAN IP cameras.
+Add cameras, record notes and RTSP URL, and quickly check whether the camera’s HTTP port is reachable from the server.

+Features
+- Add, edit, delete cameras (name, IP, HTTP port, RTSP URL, notes, enabled)
+- One-click “Check” to test TCP connectivity to each camera’s HTTP port
+- Live video preview via MJPEG for cameras with RTSP URL (no plugin; works in browser)
+- Dashboard grid showing all enabled RTSP cameras (Frigate-style multi-view)
+- MongoDB-backed storage (configurable via .env)
+- REST JSON API for cameras
+- Dockerfile and docker-compose for easy deployment
+- Basic user management: first-boot admin signup, login/logout, password hashing

+Requirements
+- Docker and Docker Compose

+Quick start (Docker Compose)
+There are two ways to run the app, depending on whether you have an external MongoDB or want a local MongoDB container.

+Option A — Use an external MongoDB (recommended for deployments)
+1. Create a .env file at the repository root and set MONGO_URI to your external MongoDB connection string (and MONGO_DB if needed).
+2. Start only the web app service:
+   - `docker compose up --build`
+3. Open the app at: http://localhost:8000

+Option B — Run a local MongoDB with Compose (for local development)
+1. Create a .env file (you can keep the default MONGO_URI)
+2. Start the stack including the local MongoDB service via the compose profile:
+   - `docker compose --profile local-db up --build`
+3. Open the app at: http://localhost:8000

+First-time setup (users)
+- On first boot when the database has no users, you will be redirected to a Signup page to create the initial admin account (username + password; email optional for future 2FA/reset).
+- After creating the admin, you'll be taken to the Login page.
+All application routes (UI/API/streams) require authentication.

+Environment variables (.env)
+- MONGO_URI: MongoDB connection string (default: mongodb://mongo:27017)
+- MONGO_DB: Database name (default: simpleye)
+- FLASK_SECRET_KEY: Flask secret (set a strong value in production)

+How env is applied
 - Local development with docker-compose: docker-compose automatically loads variables from the `.env` file in the project root and injects them into the `web` container via the `environment` section in `docker-compose.yml`.
 No `env_file` is required.
 - Portainer or other orchestrators: define MONGO_URI, MONGO_DB, and FLASK_SECRET_KEY as environment variables for the stack/service.
 The application reads these directly from the container environment.
 No `.env` file is needed in the container.
 - The MongoDB service in docker-compose is behind a profile named `local-db`.
 It will only be created/started if you pass `--profile local-db`.
 This prevents creating a local MongoDB when using an external MONGO_URI.